microsoft/vscode-react-native/README.md

 ## Hermes engine

-**Note**: Now react-native [0.70.0](https://github.com/facebook/react-native/releases/tag/v0.70.0) set Hermes as default engine to instead of JSCore.
+From [0.70.0](https://github.com/facebook/react-native/releases/tag/v0.70.0), react-native set Hermes as default engine.
 Please see [official documentation](https://reactnative.dev/blog/2022/07/08/hermes-as-the-default) to get details.

 The Hermes engine is an open source JavaScript engine created by Facebook to optimize building and running React Native applications.
 It improves app performance and decreases app size.